Chanty

 Google Meet vs. Skype – summary

-Both Google Meet and Skype offer strong video/audio calls and screen sharing capabilities.
-Google Meet integrates well with other Google apps but is limited in file sharing, only allowing images (or other files via Google Drive).
-It also lacks a desktop app.
-Skype, on the other hand, supports a broader range of file sharing options and provides a desktop app for more flexibility.
-While Google Meet excels in integration with Google services, Skype offers more affordable landline and mobile calls.
-If you need a more robust desktop app and better file sharing options, Skype may be the better choice.
+Both Google Meet and Skype offered strong video/audio calls and screen sharing capabilities.
+Google Meet integrated well with other Google apps but was limited in file sharing, only allowing images (or other files via Google Drive).
+It also lacked a desktop app.
+Skype, on the other hand, supported a broader range of file sharing options and provided a desktop app for more flexibility.
+While Google Meet excelled in integration with Google services, Skype offered more affordable landline and mobile calls.

 FaceTime vs Skype